Azzamean-zz/the-pantry/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 5.8.0 =
+Fixes related to Column width changes remaining persistent even on dashboard switch, Column width changes not getting maintained for all dashboards in some cases, Export CSV failing in case of large data (Pro) and other important fixes and updates.
+Recommended upgrade.

+= 5.7.0 =
+WordPress v5.6.2 compatible, Fixes related to Variable Parent Products not getting displayed in some advanced search results, Default sort not getting applied in advanced search results in some cases, PHP warnings when using the Bulk Edit functionality in some cases (Pro) and other important fixes and updates.
+Recommended upgrade.

+= 5.6.0 =
+WooCommerce v5.0.0 compatible, Improvements related to Display number of records loaded in addition to the total number of records, Fixes related to Data not getting displayed as per the column sorting in the dashboard, Sorting not getting saved in custom views (Pro) and other important fixes and updates.
+Recommended upgrade.

+= 5.5.0 =
+WordPress 5.6.1 compatible, Fixes related to Blank value in advanced search for numeric columns not returning 'null' values, 'Custom Views' functionality not working in some cases and other important fixes and updates.
+Recommended upgrade.

+= 5.4.0 =
+WooCommerce 4.9.2 compatible, Fixes related to 'Product Category' inline edit not working, 'Product Category' not getting set to blank using inline edit, Unable to use 'Custom Views' functionality in some cases (Pro), 'Sorting arrow indicator' not displayed on column header when loading Smart Manager and other important fixes and updates.
+Recommended upgrade.

 = 5.3.0 =
 Introducing Improved UI for advanced search functionality, WooCommerce 4.9.0 compatible, Avoid clearing search when switching between simple & advanced search and fixes related to Advanced search functionality not working, Fix vulnerability code reported by Jetpack scan, Dashboard appears blank in some cases and other important fixes and updates.
 Recommended upgrade.